-15.5 For awards issued from October 1, 2014, to September 30, 2017, failure to submit required final reports within 210 days after the period of performance end date will result in the withdrawal of any funds remaining on that award and the award will be closed out (see 19.
-Closeouts, Adjustments, etc.).

-For awards issued after October 1, 2017, the required final reports must be received within 150 days after the period of performance end date.
-Failure to do so will result in the actions as noted above.
+- 15.5.c For awards issued after October 1, 2017.
+Required final reports must be received within 150 days after the period of performance end date and must be determined to be acceptable.
+Failure to submit acceptable final reports will result in the withdrawal of any funds remaining on that award and the award will be closed out (see 19.
+Closeouts, Adjustments, etc.). - 15.5.d For awards issued from October 1, 2014 to September 30, 2017.
+Failure to submit required and satisfactory final reports within 210 days after the period of performance end date will result in the actions as noted above.